For the most part, the healthcare establishment has no idea how to help survivors of human trafficking recover.

 With chronic PTSD, symptoms are most always present.
 It’s extremely difficult to treat people with chronic PTSD, like myself, because we no longer trust anybody.
 We’re always waiting to be shat on.

 “Because CPTSD includes difficulty trusting others, fear of rejection, impaired affect regulation and impulse control, lower relationship satisfaction, and decreased self-protection from polyvictimization, it undermines the psychological capacity for interpersonal functioning,” the researchers explain in their report.

 “These relational consequences strongly affect how survivors interact with health professionals.
 In addition, given the nature of human trafficking, any ongoing or perceived threats of violence after exiting may work synergistically with CPTSD relational impairments to undermine health care participation.”

-Add being the victim of political corruption after blowing the whistle on human trafficking, and you almost would have to have a screw loose to seek treatment in the Quad-Cities.
+Add being the victim of political corruption after blowing the whistle on human trafficking, and you almost would have to have a screw loose to seek treatment in the Quad-Cities on the Medicaid dime.